amit12950-cloud/gemini-grading-app/README.md

    python geminiapp.py
    ```

-   By default the Flask development server will run on port 5000.
-Open `http://localhost:5000` in your web browser and log in with one of the email/code pairs from `userdatabase.csv`.
+   The development server runs on port 5000.
+Navigate to `http://localhost:5000` in your browser and log in using an email/code pair from `userdatabase.csv`.

 ## Repository structure

-* `geminiapp.py` – main Flask server for the Gemini grading app.
-This version has been sanitised to avoid hard‑coded project IDs and reads the Google project ID and region from environment variables.
+- `geminiapp.py` – main Flask server implementing authentication, file uploads, prompts for summary and rubric analysis, fuzzy matching cache and result rendering.
+The code reads project ID and region from environment variables and avoids hard‑coded secrets.
-* `requirements.txt` – lists the Python dependencies required to run the project.
+- `requirements.txt` – Python packages required to run the Gemini grading app.
-* `grades.csv` – CSV file used to store grading records; initially empty.
+- `grades.csv` – persistent storage for grading records; initially empty.
-* `solution_with_rubric_1.txt` – official rubric used to evaluate the first problem (additional rubric files can be added as `solution_with_rubric_2.txt`, etc.).
+- `solution_with_rubric_1.txt` – official rubric and sample solution for the first problem.
+Additional rubric files can be added as `solution_with_rubric_2.txt`, etc.
-* `userdatabase.csv` – contains user email addresses and corresponding access codes.
+- `userdatabase.csv` – list of user email addresses and corresponding access codes.
-* `templates/` – HTML templates for the user interface.
+- `templates/` – HTML templates for login, upload, result view, admin dashboard and other pages.

 ## Notes

-* The OCR/LaTeX conversion step for handwritten images is **not** implemented in this repository.
-You will need to integrate an external service or model (such as a hosted GPT‑4 Vision API) to convert images into LaTeX and plain text.
-* For production deployment, ensure you set a secure `app.secret_key` in `geminiapp.py` and configure HTTPS.
-This project is provided for educational purposes and should be adapted and secured before real use.
+- **OCR/LaTeX conversion** is not included.
+The grading pipeline assumes you provide a service (e.g., GPT‑4 Vision or another OCR model) that converts uploaded images into text and LaTeX.
+The `conversion_prompt` used to call the service is defined in `geminiapp.py` but you must implement the actual API call.
+- This repository has been sanitised to avoid committing credentials or hard‑coded project identifiers.
+Always keep your API keys and service account files secure.
+- For production use, set a strong `APP_SECRET_KEY`, configure HTTPS and deploy via a production WSGI server such as Gunicorn.